-NALS of Michigan is offering one annual scholarship in the amount of $1,000 to an individual enrolled, or planning to enroll, in a school of advanced education pursuing a degree in the legal field.
+NALS of Michigan offers an annual scholarship in the amount of between $1000-$2500 to an individual enrolled, or planning to enroll, in a school of advanced education pursuing a degree in the legal field.

 Completed applications must be returned postmarked no later than January 15, 2020.
 Applications postmarked after that date will not be accepted.

-For details and more information, see the instructions and application here.
+For details and more information, see the the NALS website.

 Ed Overbeck/WMU Cooley Law School Book Scholarship